City Burials: Background

 The album is their first in four years, since their 2016 album The Fall of Hearts, after entering a one-year hiatus in 2018.
 The band cited guitarist Roger Öjersson being hospitalized by a serious back injury at the end of 2017, and a number of other undisclosed issues, for the band needing to take some time off and "re-evaluate what the future holds for the band."
 In February 2019, the band announced their return, and a year later, they announced City Burials and released its first single "Lacquer".

 Talking about the hiatus in an interview, vocalist Jonas Renkse explained: "We felt that we needed to recharge and get some perspective.
 Basically we did a lot of touring from previous albums and by the end of that, the last few gigs, I think we all felt that we were pretty sick of being away from home for such a long time.
 There were a lot of different reasons for doing this, but in the end, taking a few steps back to evaluate what you want to do next and have some time off is very healthy."

+According to a 2025 interview between Terra Relicta and Moilanen, it was revealed that Nyström was uninvolved in the recording process for City Burials and Sky Void of Stars.